 However, what was most important to consumers was that the price on the new 3650B PC-4s was reduced down to $59.95, appropriate as little else about the technology had changed.
 These units were also introduced without the Radio Shack label, just like the 4K PC-3, and were simply called the Tandy Pocket Computer PC-4.
 (Compare the label on the two units above to see the difference.)

 In addition to the 1K expansion pack (unfortunately, no other option packs were made for the rear option slot, RAM, ROM or otherwise), Tandy also offered a rebadged 20 CPL/55 LPM thermal printer for $79.95, along with a separate tape interface for $39.95.
 The printer used a rechargeable supply, which could not power the computer or the rest of the system, but the cassette tape interface used standard alkaline batteries.
-Designed to "stack" one on the other, the net effect was something of an unstable joke and made the whole shebang swell to over double in size.
-In fact, the printer was so dependent on the cassette interface for structural support that the printer package actually included a set of dummy prop struts for users who didn't have the tape connector, with a most inelegant thumbscrew securing the printer to the tape interface as an insurance policy.
+Designed to "stack" one on the other, the net effect was something of an unstable joke and made the entire package swell to over double in size.
+In fact, the printer was so dependent on the cassette interface for structural support that the printer package actually included a set of dummy prop struts for users who didn't have the tape connector (plus a huge thumbscrew securing the printer to the tape interface as an insurance policy).
 Helpfully, both interfaces include "rests" to store the port covers just like other Pocket Computer peripherals.
 The "family picture" above shows a PC-4 saddled with both units in their typical configuration.
 Tapes written by the 26-3650/26-3650A are fully compatible with the 26-3650B although the converse, naturally, is not guaranteed.